For a delicious burst of intense tomato flavour, you can’t beat these wonderful air fryer confit cherry tomatoes – and they’re so easy to make.

 - When you need a hands-off comfort meal, try this nourishing soup maker tomato soup

-Roasting the tomatoes in the air fryer gives your tomatoes a magical intensity of flavour that can be introduced into all sorts of dishes, whether it is as a base for a phenomenal tomato sauce, a star ingredient in a lunchtime salad or a garnish for eggs or meat.
+Roasting the tomatoes in the air fryer gives your tomatoes a magical intensity of flavour that can be added into all sorts of dishes, whether it is as a base for a phenomenal tomato sauce, a star ingredient in a lunchtime salad or a garnish for eggs or meat.

 Using the air fryer to make this dish is quicker and more economical than using a conventional oven, which is one of the reasons that air fryers have become so popular in recent years.

 For more than a year, I have been experimenting daily with how to get the very best out of my recipes using the air fryer.
-This is the first of those recipes that I have chosen to share and I am confident that you will love it.

 What is confit?